Vielsalm

 Vielsalm (/fr/; Li Viye Såm) is a municipality of Wallonia located in the province of Luxembourg, Belgium.
 The town is part of the Arrondissement of Bastogne.
 It is the place of origin of the House of Salm.

 On 1 January 2018 the municipality had 7,821 inhabitants.
 The total area is 139.76 km^{2}, giving a population density of 56 inhabitants per km^{2}.

 Etymology

-The village, like Salmchâteau, takes its name from the River Salm.
+The town, like Salmchâteau, takes its name from the River Salm.
 The region is also called the Val de Salm, and Salm region.
 The word "Salm" comes from the Celtic salwa, meaning black or blurred.
 Vielsalm means literally "Old Salm" because, at some point, the Lord moved his castle which became the new town centre.

 A different popular etymology says Salm and Vielsalm are taken from the German Salm, meaning salmon.
 The arms of the ancient house of Salm and those of the town are based on this interpretation.